airayzing/Help-Docs-v2/eleapi-resource-center/common-errors-and-troubleshooting.md

 <summary><strong>I am unable to add anything after three team members</strong></summary>

-In the paid plan for ChatbotWorld, There is a Limit of 3 team members.
+In the paid plan for EleAPI, There is a Limit of 3 team members.
 Suppose you want to add more than three members.
 You can contact us to set up more than three team members at an additional cost.

 </details>